-The Audit & Control Committee, further to its SCIIF supervision duties, carried out the following activities between 1 April 2022 and 31 March 2023:
+The Audit & Control Committee, in compliance with its SCIIF supervision duties, between 1 April 2023 and 31 March 2024, has carried out the following activities:

-- To supervise effective internal control by the Company and its Group, internal auditing and risk management systems, as well as consulting with the auditor about the status of the financial reporting internal control system (SCIIF). - To supervise the drafting and presentation of regulated financial reports and to submit recommendations or proposals to the Board of Directors seeking to safeguard integrity. - To supervise the device in place for employees to confidentially or anonymously report any potentially relevant irregularities, particularly of a financial and accounting nature, which could arise within the Company. - To previously inform the Board of Directors of all the matters foreseen in the Act, the Company By-laws and the Board Regulations, to particularly include the financial reports that the Company must periodically publish and its related party transactions. - To ensure compliance with all of the Company's codes of conduct, corporate governance rules and corporate social responsibility policy. - To supervise any internal auditing steps, to include a review of the financial reporting internal control system (SCIIF), gathered as one of the Internal Audit lines of action in the Annual Internal Audit Plan, approved by the CAC. - To supervise steps taken by the Risk & Compliance Function in relation to the Company's main risks and contingencies, to include systems established for identification, management and control, further to the 2022/2023 Risk Plan and 2022/2023 Compliance Plan, passed by the Committee - To request that the auditor appear before the Committee and Board of Directors to report on its work and the Company's accounting performance and risks. - To supervise the 2022/2023 Annual Corporate Governance Report before being submitted to the Board of Directors. - To inform the General Shareholders' Meeting about matters within its remit, to particularly include the outcome of the 2022-2023 audit, explaining how it has contributed to financial reporting integrity and the function carried out by the Committee itself in the process during 2022-2023.
+- To supervise effective internal control in the Company and its group, as well as its internal audit and risks management systems, and to discuss with the auditors the current state in which the internal control on financial reporting system is. - To supervise the drafting and presentation of regulated financial information, and to submit recommendations or proposals to the Board of Directors, to safeguard its integrity. - To supervise a device allowing employees to report, confidentially or anonymously, any potentially important irregularities, specifically of a financial and accounting nature, that may be detected within the Company. - To previously inform the Board of Directors of all matters foreseen in the Act, the Company By-laws and Board of Directors Regulations, to particularly include the financial information that the Company needs to periodically report and its transactions with related parties. - To ensure compliance with the Company's codes of conduct, corporate governance rules and corporate social responsibility policy. - To supervise action taken by the Internal Audit function further to the 2023/24 Annual Internal Audit Plan.
+Such activities include a review of the internal control on financial reporting system (SCIIF), foreseen as one of Internal Audit's lines of action in its Annual Internal Auditing Plan, approved by the CAC. - To supervise the steps taken by the Risk & Compliance Function regarding the Company's main risks and contingencies, as well as the systems in place for identification, management and control, further to the 2023/2024 Risk Plan and 2023/24 Compliance Plan, approved by the Committee. - To request that the auditor appear before the Committee and Board of Directors to report on its work, accounting performance and Company risks. - To supervise the 2023/2024 Annual Corporate Governance Report before being submitted to the Board of Directors. - To inform the General Shareholders' Meeting of any matters within its remit, to particularly include the outcome of the 2023/2024 audit, explaining how it has contributed to financial reporting integrity and the role played by the Committee itself in the process during 2023/2024.

-Finally, of interest is that the Audit & Control Committee's activity has been formalised in the Minutes, which were signed by the Chairman and Secretary.
-Such minutes are held at the General Secretary's Office of the Company Board, for safekeeping, and gather the content of each meeting.
+Finally, of interest is the fact that the Audit & Control Committee's activity has been formalised in Minutes, signed by the Chairman and Secretary.
+These minutes are entrusted to the General Secretary's Office of the Company Board for safekeeping, and gather the content of each meeting.